wiesion/wiesion.github.io/_posts/2025-09-28-building-a-private-wooden-cloud-part-1-the-plan.md

 layout: blog
 title: "Building a Private 'Wooden' Cloud, Part 1: The Plan"
 date: 2025-09-28 11:30:00 +0100
-modified_date: 2025-10-04 20:20:00 +0100
+modified_date: 2025-10-05 15:45:00 +0100
 tags: [private-cloud, infrastructure, requirements-design]
-excerpt: "Building reliable home infrastructure: upgrading from consumer NAS to semi-enterprise private cloud with smart architecture decisions on a budget."
+excerpt: "Infrastructure architecture principles under real constraints: workload isolation, tiered storage, and resource optimization that scale from home lab to enterprise."
 image: "/assets/pic/2025-09/nas_wooden_node304.jpg"
 ---

-This is the first in a three-part series about upgrading my consumer-grade home NAS into a semi-enterprise private cloud.
-While this project runs in my living room, the principles behind it mirror the decisions businesses and CTOs face when scaling infrastructure:
+**Why Build a Private Cloud?**

+As someone with a large digital footprint across both professional and personal domains, I need infrastructure that’s **secure, reliable, and efficient** — serving my business operations while meeting my private data needs.
+While this setup serves my operations, the architecture patterns—network/ingress management, tiered storage, resource allocation, workload isolation—scale directly to multi-rack deployments serving thousands of users.

+> **For clarity**: client workloads never touch this system.
+I deploy them on managed Kubernetes clusters or right-sized VPS instances.
+This project is strictly my workspace and private cloud; production environments, even for my own projects, run in professional data centers.

+This infrastructure handles my development workflow; **CI/CD pipelines** for backend projects, private container registry, Git repositories, and **comprehensive monitoring**.
+It also manages my personal requirements: encrypted backups, password management, secure chat, and media streaming.
+As a single freelancer, maintaining separate infrastructure for business and personal use would be wasteful.
+This build provides enterprise-grade features where needed while staying pragmatic about costs and complexity—guided by these core principles:

 - **Requirements drive architecture** — not the other way around
 - **Constraints breed creativity** — limitations force optimal solutions
 - **Reliability is designed-in** — expensive parts don't replace smart architecture
 - **Pragmatism beats perfection** — knowing which compromises are acceptable

+If your business is struggling to **optimize cloud spend, implement robust CI/CD, or design a scalable microservices architecture**, let's talk.
+My experience balancing budget, performance, and reliability in this project is directly applicable to your **backend and DevOps challenges**.
+Reach out for a free consultation.

-In this post, I'll walk through my reasoning and hardware selection. **Part 2** will cover the physical build process, and **Part 3** will detail the software configuration and performance testing.
+> This is the **first post in a three-part series** about upgrading my consumer-grade home NAS into a semi-enterprise private cloud.
+Part 2 will cover the physical build process, and Part 3 will detail the software configuration and performance testing.

-If you're a **business owner** seeking someone who understands both software and infrastructure, or a **CTO** needing experienced external support for your team, these same principles apply at any scale.
+>
+> **Warning**: what follows is a detailed technical deep dive, complete with diagrams showing how hardware and software are architected and interact.

 ---

 ## Why Upgrade?

-My current setup has served me well: a [Topton SoC with an Intel Celeron N5105](https://www.toptonpc.com/product/n5105-nas-motherboard-mini-itx-industrial-17x17cm-soft-routing-intel-i226-2-5gbps-4lan-2m-2-nvme-6sata3-0-hdmi2-0-dp), 32GB RAM, and a mix of HDDs and SSDs running Proxmox VE.
+My current setup has served me well: a [Topton SoC with an 11th Gen Intel Celeron N5105](https://www.toptonpc.com/product/n5105-nas-motherboard-mini-itx-industrial-17x17cm-soft-routing-intel-i226-2-5gbps-4lan-2m-2-nvme-6sata3-0-hdmi2-0-dp), 32GB RAM, and a mix of HDDs and SSDs running Proxmox VE.
 It handles basic routing, NAS duties, and services like Plex with transcoding, Nextcloud, and AdGuard without breaking a sweat.

-However, as I transition back to full-time freelancing—balancing client work with personal projects and continuous learning—I need more than "good enough."
-I need:

-- **Compute power** for GitLab CI/CD pipelines and modern observability tools
-- **Security** through IDS/IPS capabilities with Suricata
+Transitioning back to full-time freelancing means I require infrastructure with production-grade features—the same features businesses need to mitigate risk and increase delivery speed.
+Specifically:

+- **Accelerated CI/CD** for faster feature delivery and lower lead time
+- **Designed-in Security** IDS/IPS and a proper IAM solution to protect corporate assets
-- **Reliability** via redundant storage for critical systems
+- **Data Integrity and Reliability** redundant storage and ECC for system uptime and trust
-- **A secure image registry** for container deployments
-- **Data integrity** with ECC-capable memory
 - **Professional-grade monitoring** to catch issues before they become problems

 ## Design Constraints